fkemps/FortiPoC-Toolkit-for-GCP/README.md

 Provide your initials : fl
 Provide GCP instance label F(irst)LASTNAME e.g. jdoe : flastname
 Provide your region 1) Asia, 2) Europe, 3) America : 1
-Provide your GCP billing project name : cse-projects-xxxxxx Provide GCP license server IP : 10.1.1.1
+Provide your GCP billing project ID : cse-projects-xxxxxx Provide GCP license server IP : 10.1.1.1
 ```
+* Your GCP billing project can obtain via `gcloud project list` and listed as PROJECT_ID.

 ### Build Config Template
 To create an example config file you can issue `./gcpcmd.sh -c`.
 This will create a fpoc-example.conf template file which can be use to create workload specific config files.

 Copy fpoc-example.conf to conf directory with an descriptive name for your workload.
 You will need this file for the Build option via -c conf/fpoc-fwb-workshop.conf as an example.

 ```
 # Uncomment and speficy to override user defaults